badock/lowcomote_tp/session2_docker.md

 830928e7fceb        gogs/gogs           "/app/gogs/docker/st…"   7 seconds ago       Up 4 seconds        0.0.0.0:8022->22/tcp, 0.0.0.0:8080->3000/tcp   gogs
 ```

-You can review the progress of the container startup by running `sudo docker logs -f gitlab`
+You can review the progress of the container startup by running `sudo docker logs -f gogs`

 After a few moment, you should be able to access to **Gogs** using an URL like `http://<ip_of_the_vm>:8080/` as in the following screenshot:
 ![/assets/img/session2/gogs1.png](/assets/img/session2/gogs1.png)